Emma Barnett is an award-winning journalist and broadcaster.

 Emma is a columnist for The Sunday Times.
 Every week, in her aptly named column, Tough Love, she doles out ruthlessly honest advice to Sunday Times Magazine readers, who come to her with their deepest problems – from difficult children to even worse partners.

-Television-wise, Emma is the co-host of The Pledge, a straight-talking weekly debate programme on Sky News.
-Nothing is off the table.
+Television-wise, Emma has co-hosted The Pledge, a straight-talking weekly debate programme on Sky News.
+She is currently the co-host of Sunday Morning Live on BBC1.

 Previously Emma spent seven years at The Daily Telegraph – where she was the Women’s Editor and a top columnist.
 During her time at the paper, she created, launched and edited Telegraph Wonder Women – the “go-to site for young women in Britain” according to the British Press Awards.
 Covering news, politics, work, society, religion and relationships, Emma came up with the idea after feeling exasperated with the way ‘women’s issues’ were being covered by the mainstream media.